Russell Hoban: Biography

 Garth Williams depicted Frances as a badger in the first book, Bedtime for Frances (Harper, 1960), and Lillian Hoban retained that image as the illustrator of five sequels and a poetry collection, published from 1964 to 1972.

 The U.S. national library reports holding about three dozen books written by Hoban and published from 1959 to 1972, including about two dozen illustrated by Lillian Hoban.
 One was illustrated by their son Brom Hoban: The Sea-thing Child (1972).

 A dark philosophical tale for older children, The Mouse and His Child, appeared in 1967 and was Hoban's first full-length novel.
 It was later made into an animated film in 1977 by Murakami-Wolf-Swenson.

 In 1969, the Hobans and their children travelled to London, intending to stay only a short time.
 The marriage dissolved and, while the rest of the family returned to the United States, Hoban remained in London for the rest of his life.
 All of Hoban's adult novels except for Riddley Walker, Pilgermann, Angelica Lost and Found (October 2010) and Fremder are set either wholly or partly in contemporary London.

 In 1971, Hoban wrote a book employing concepts borrowed from "The Gift of the Magi", called Emmet Otter's Jug-Band Christmas, which further reached fans through a 1977 television special originally created for HBO by the Jim Henson Company.
 The book was illustrated by Lillian Hoban, whose drawn renditions of these characters were faithfully replicated by the Muppet creators.
 The story tells of a poor otter mother and son who do what they must to try to provide a special Christmas to one another, taking a route neither of them expected.
 His novel Turtle Diary (1975) was turned into a film version released in 1985, with a screenplay by Harold Pinter.

 Family

 Hoban had four children with his first wife, Lillian Aberman Hoban.
 Their daughter Phoebe Hoban is a journalist and biographer who specializes in art.
 The couple divorced in 1975, and in the same year he married Gundula Ahl, who worked in the fashionable London bookshop Truslove and Hanson.
 With Ahl he had three children, one of whom is the composer Wieland Hoban, to whom Riddley Walker is dedicated.
 Wieland Hoban set one of his father's texts to music in his piece Night Roads (1998–99).

-Hoban's sister, Tana Hoban (1917–2006), was a photographer and children's author; he also had another sister, Freeda Hoban Ellis, born 1919.
+Hoban's sister, Tana Hoban (1917–2006), was a photographer and children's author; he also had another sister, Freeda Hoban Ellis (1919–2002).